 The agent has to maintain the account properly.
 The agent has to render proper account to the principal or provide detail of accounts and records on principals.

-It is the duty of an agent, in case of difficulty, to use all reasonable diligence in communicating, with his principal and in seeking to obtain his instructions, before taking any steps in facing the difficulty or emergency.
+It is the duty of an agent, in case of difficulty, to use all reasonable diligence in communicating, with his principal and in seeking to obtain his instructions.

 To operate the business activates, it is necessary the confidence between the agent and principal.
 Therefore, not to disclose the confidential matters with his principal to others is required between them.

-- To pay all sums received for principal: –
+6) To pay all sums received for the principal:

 The agent must pay to the principal all sums received on his behalf.